awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 There are two installation and deployment methods outlines below:

-- If you are familiar with Nodejs, Python and working with the command line on your local system, select the [Create and Launch the Accelerator Locally](#create-and-launch-the-accelerator-locally) method.
+- If you are familiar with Nodejs, Python, and working with the command line on your local system, select the [Create and Launch the Accelerator Locally](#create-and-launch-the-accelerator-locally) method.
 - For all others, use the [Step-by-Step: Create and Launch the Accelerator via AWS Cloud9](#step-by-step-create-and-launch-the-accelerator-via-aws-cloud9) method.

 ### Create and Launch the Accelerator Locally